Interview with Andrew J. Sacks

 What makes a story or article great?

 To my mind, what makes a story or article great is its illumination of simple aspects of life, often overlooked in day-to-day living, as well as its ability to shed light and provide insights on aspects of human experience we commonly take for granted.
-Sensitive reading of works of fiction, poetry, or even non-fiction can be a valuable learning experience.
+A sensitive reading of works of fiction, poetry, or even non-fiction can be a valuable learning experience.

 How do you balance your schedules and professional goals with everyday life?

-I balance my college teaching load (courses taught in English Composition and in Literature) with time set aside for my own writing and editing as well as editorial work for my clients.
+I balance my college teaching load (courses taught in English Composition and Literature) with time set aside for my own writing and editing as well as editorial work for my clients.
 Excellent organizational skills are crucial for all writers and editors to develop.

 What is your main philosophy as an editor?

 My philosophy as an editor is to place the writer and his or her own work and vision first and serve as a facilitator for that writer’s unique style and intended meaning.